aplteam/RumbaLean/README.md

 * The way the Conga DLLs are located.
 RumbaLean expects these DLLs to be found in the current directory.
 If that is not the case you have to tell RumbaLean where to look for them as the first optional right argument to `InitConga`.

 * You may specify an optional "rootname" (Conga).
-This is important if you wish to use Rumba in the samke workspace for two different applications.
-Each application needs "see" only its own Conga objects, and for that you must specify "rootname" for one of them so that they use different ones.
+This is important if you wish to use Rumba in the same workspace for two different applications.
+Each application needs to "see" only its own Conga objects, and for that you must specify "rootname" for one of them so that they use different ones.
 Default is "DEFAULT".

 ### Server